Apply CAUSEd to Understand Behaviour Changes

 Dementia is a collection of different symptoms characterised by a progressive worsening of memory and intellect (cognitive abilities), orientation, or personality, that is caused by the diseases that affect the brain.
 It is not a natural part of ageing.
 Persons living with dementia eventually lose the ability to do things to a level that affects their daily functioning, such as working, performing daily activities, or social interaction.1 They may gradually find the following abilities challenging.

-9 Differences Between Normal Ageing & Dementia
+9 Differences between Normal Ageing and Dementia

 Forgetfulness is not the only warning sign of dementia.
 Instead, it might be a result of normal ageing and not dementia.
 Learn how dementia is different from normal ageing.
 As we age, some of us may get more forgetful and require a bit more time to recall things, or even struggle to multitask.
 It can get a little worrying that these might be early signs of dementia.
 However, these can be a result of normal ageing and not dementia.
 The table below compares the 9 differences between signs of normal ageing and symptoms of dementia.